wcygan/twote/documentation/SETUP.md

 Follow https://docs.npmjs.com/downloading-and-installing-node-js-and-npm to install `npm`.

-After installing `npm`, run `npm install` within the `twote-frontend` directory.
+After installing `npm`, run `npm install` within the `twote-web` directory.
 This will install of the project's Javascript dependencies.

 ## 4: compile the proto files